NoneqPhysLivingMatterLab/cell_interaction_gnn/README.md

 ['Timeframe', 'CloneID', 'ParentID', 'CellID','PositionX','PositionY','VoronoiArea','G1MarkerInVoronoiArea','ActinSegmentationArea','G1MarkerInActinSegmentationArea']

-In 'Timeframe', the initial frame number is set to "0".
+In 'Timeframe', the initial frame number is set as 0.
-In this paper, we used 'ActinSegmentationArea' (cell area) and 'G1MarkerInActinSegmentationArea' (Total G1 marker intensity per cell) only in paw epidermis.
-Also, we did not use the features 'VoronoiArea' and 'G1MarkerInVoronoiArea'.
+'ActinSegmentationArea' (cell area) and 'G1MarkerInActinSegmentationArea' (Total G1 marker intensity per cell) were only generated for the paw epidermis data.
+'VoronoiArea' and 'G1MarkerInVoronoiArea' were not used in the results of the paper.

 See `data/check_input_data_format.ipynb` to check the format.

 ### Spatio-temporal graphs (DGL format) created from segmentation and track data

-We used deep graph library (DGL) to make graph objects, and saved them as .pickle.
+We used deep graph library (DGL) to make graph objects and saved them as .pickle.

 The node type is defined by the frame number of each cell in each graph.
 We name the node names as  “t0”, “t1", “t2”... from the earliest frame (see figure below).
 There are three edge types:  “time”, “time_rev”, “interaction”. “time” is the temporal edge, representing lineage, directing from the past to future, while “time_rev” is the temporal edge directing from the future to the past. “interaction” edges are spatial edges between neighboring cells.
-Also, you need to define cell features as node features, ex. “celltype_future_onehot2"(NFB in our manuscript), “random_feature”, etc. Regarding NFB, since NFB at the final time frame is the cell fates we try to predict, we set NFB at the final layer by the null vectors.
+Additional cell features can be added as node features, ex. “celltype_future_onehot2" (NFB in our manuscript), “random_feature”, etc. We set NFB at the final layer as [0,0,0].

  - Node type

-'t0', 't1', 't2'...: ex. 't0' means the cell type of the cells in the first time frame, 't1' means the cell type of the cells in the second time frame.
+'t0', 't1', 't2'...: ex. 't0' means the cell type of the cells in the first time frame, 't1' means the cell type of the cells in the second time frame of the input.

  - Edge type
     - Temporal